anonymouss4a5s4a5s4/wie-technical/Readme.md

 This is a challenge submission project.
 For questions or issues, please contact [your contact info].

-## 📞 Support

-For technical issues or questions:
-- Open an issue on GitHub
-- Contact: [your email]

-## 🙏 Acknowledgments

-Built for [Challenge Name] to address agricultural worker rights and promote ethical farming practices.
+Built  to address agricultural worker rights and promote ethical farming practices.

----

-**Last Updated:** January 2025